 Boards are best rinsed in place then again once you’ve removed them.
 If your prepared solution tub or sink is large enough, we highly recommend soaking your boards there as well.
 A good scrub down of the boards is a very good idea also.
 We recommend using a Scotch Brite pad and a bottle brush to get into those little holes.

 Your juice collection pan will need to be dumped at this point, as it’s literally been “collecting” all your rinsing water.
 After emptying, add it to your sink or tub of solution to get a good cleaning later.

 Give Your Machine a Good Spray Down + Scrub

 After you’ve rinsed your machine, you will now want to saturate it with your cleaning solution.
 You can apply it with a spray bottle (our preferred method) or just use a rag or brush with a bucket of solution.
 Scrub down the tannins that have built up with a Scotch Brite pad.
 It’s a good idea to remove your cylinder cover for cleaning periodically also – you might be surprised what you find in there…

 Try to get the cleaning solution into every nook and cranny and scrub as best you can.
 It is possible to return your machine to it’s original shiny silver with a little elbow grease.
 Removing discoloration is a sure sign that you’re doing it right.
 After scrubbing, rinse the entire machine again with water.

 Finish With an Alkaline Rinse

 ALWAYS finish your cleaning session with a good alkaline rinse on the entire surface of your press – we recommend using the same PBW you’ve been cleaning your machine with.
-This resets the pH of the machine’s surface and protects the oxidation layer on the steel that keeps your juice safe (read more about the oxidation layer here).
+This resets the pH of the machine’s surface and protects the oxidation layer on the stainless steel that keeps your juice safe (read more about the oxidation layer here).
 We keep a clearly marked spray bottle of premixed PBW handy for just this purpose.